GautierBlandin/knowledge-base/README.md

 # Knowledge Base

-I created this as a compilation of all the self-learning I'm doing in order to provide recruiters with a clear overview of my areas of competence and other students with links to quality learning material.
+I created this as a compilation of most of the self-learning I'm doing in order to provide recruiters with a clear overview of my areas of competence and other students with links to quality learning material.

 Every item in the list links to the resources I used to understand it and to the notes and flashcards that I wrote for the item.
 If applicable, my implementations or related projects are linked too.